- Family & Divorce

 Form E requires full disclosure of all income and assets, and the production of various documents such as bank statements, P60s, business accounts, pension transfer values and so on.

 The timetable usually allows for either party to raise questions they may have about the other’s financial statement, prior to the first Court appointment.
-Each party will also be asked to provide a Statement of Issues and Chronology to assist the Court.
+A schedule of assets is prepared jointly for the court together with a statement of the issues in the case.

 The timetable also sets a date for the First Court Hearing – usually around 3 months after the application is issued, to allow for the preparation of financial statements and any negotiation.